AqwamCreates/DataPredict/docs/API/Models/TabularReinforcementLearningBaseModel.md

 * currentFeatureVector: The current state of the environment.

-* currentAction: The previous action selected.
+* currentAction: The current action selected.

 * terminalStateValue: A value of 1 indicates that the current state is a terminal state.
 A value of 0 indicates that the current state is not terminal.